MarcelCiernik/DirectToParticlePhoton/README.md

 ### Analog Pins:

 The Particle Device contains 7 analog pins, which can be in either write or read mode.
 The value ranges from 0 to 4095.
 Each individual pin can be configured to write or read values.
-For more information see [datasheet] (https://docs.particle.io/datasheets/photon-(wifi)/photon-datasheet/).
+For more information see [datasheet](https://docs.particle.io/datasheets/photon-(wifi)/photon-datasheet/).

 When request sent to write a value, the value will be constantly written to keep the pin output corresponding to the requested value.